 As I work in human eyecare and we are fast approaching the year 2020, there is an increasing focus (pardon the pun) on 20/20 vision along with bad jokes.
-But what exactly is 20/20 vision and do cats experience a decline in vision the way humans do?
+But what exactly is 20/20 vision and do cats experience a decline in eyesight like humans do?

 Visual acuity refers to the clarity of vision, and 20/20 vision means that the test subject can see the same line of letters at 20 feet as a person with normal vision can see at 20 feet.
 People of all ages (including young children) can have refractive errors, which occur when the eye cannot focus properly, and they will find it hard to see close up (farsighted or hyperopia) or distance (near-sighted or myopia).

 One of the most common types of refractive errors occurs as people move into their late 30s and early 40s.
 Many will notice a decline, usually with their close up vision.
 They find it hard to read text on their phones, or menus; this type of refractive error means they are farsighted (presbyopia) due to age.
 The decline in the ability to focus due to age develops because the lens, which sits behind the pupil loses its ability to change shape and properly focus light on the retina located at the back of the eye.
 Optometrists can correct refractive errors with glasses or contact lenses.

 If you have ever seen an optometrist write a script, he or she will use numbers which tells the optical dispenser what strength to supply the lenses (or contacts).
 The power of the lenses necessary to correct your vision is measured in units called diopters which go up or down units of 0.25.
 Plano is the fancy term for 0.00, which means there is no refractive error.
 Most sunglasses off the shelf have plano lenses, and we might order a plano lens for a patient who has recently had cataract surgery on one eye, or somebody who wants to order coloured contact lenses.